pfheatwole/thesis/source/demonstration.rst

 as the LS(1)-0417 (for example, see :cite:`becker2017ExperimentalStudyParaglider`).
-For literature targeting paragliders specifically, one option is the NACA 23015: a classic, general purpose airfoil used in the wind tunnel :ref:`validation:Wind tunnel model` :cite:`belloc2015WindTunnelInvestigation`.
+For literature targeting paragliders specifically, one option is the NACA 23015: a classic, general purpose airfoil used in the :ref:`wind tunnel model <validation:Foil aerodynamics>` :cite:`belloc2015WindTunnelInvestigation`.
 Another paraglider-specific option is the "Ascender": an 18% thickness airfoil developed for an open-design paraglider :cite:`casellasParagliderDesignHandbook`; for an example of literature using that airfoil, see :cite:`boffadossi2016AnalysisAerodynamicCharacteristics`.

 The criteria for selecting an airfoil is beyond the scope of this demonstration, but a key observation is the tendency for paragliders to use